 What is PrEP?

-The term Pre-Exposure Prophylaxis (PrEP) refers to an HIV prevention practice in which persons not infected with HIV who are at high risk of the disease are take antiretroviral medication in an attempt to lower their chances of becoming infected if they are exposed to HIV.
+The term Pre-Exposure Prophylaxis (PrEP) refers to an HIV prevention practice in which persons not infected with HIV who are at high risk of the disease take antiretroviral medication in an attempt to lower their chances of becoming infected if exposed.

-To date, PrEP is still a subject of research, although studies have indicated it may be offer an effective prevention strategy for men who have sex with men (MSM) and sero-discordant heterosexual men and women.
+To date, PrEP is still a subject of research.
+Studies have indicated that it may become an effective prevention strategy for men who have sex with men (MSM) and sero-discordant heterosexual men and women.

 In November 2010, the National Institutes of Health (NIH) announced the results of the iPrEx clinical trial, a large, multi-country research study examining PrEP.
-The study found that daily oral use of tenofovir plus emtricitabine (TDF/FTC, brand name Truvada) provided an average of 44% additional protection to men who have sex with men (MSM) who also received a comprehensive package of prevention services that included monthly HIV testing, condom provision, and management of other sexually transmitted infections.
+The study found that daily oral use of tenofovir plus emtricitabine (TDF/FTC, brand name Truvada) provided an average of 44% additional protection to men who have sex with men (MSM) who also received a comprehensive package of prevention.

-In 2011, an NIH prevention clinical trial study called FEM-PrEP was halted early because an independent monitoring committee concluded that the study was be unable to demonstrate the effectiveness in preventing HIV infection in the women enrolled in the trial.
+In 2011, an NIH prevention clinical trial study called FEM-PrEP was halted early due to an independent monitoring committee concluding that the study was unable to demonstrate the effectiveness in preventing HIV infection in women enrolled in the trial.

 What does it mean for my Practice?

-On July 16th, the Food and Drug Administration (FDA) approved Truvada for the use of prevention of HIV in high-risk populations.
-The announcement signifies the approval of first medication available for pre-exposure prophylaxis (PrEP) in the United States.
-The Centers for Disease Control has indicated that they will release Final Guidelines on the use of PrEP, in accordance with that decision.
+In July 2012, the Food and Drug Administration (FDA) approved Truvada for the use of prevention of HIV in high-risk populations.
+The announcement signifies the approval of first medication available for PrEP in the United States.

-On August 10th, the CDC released interim guidance for clinicians considering the use of daily oral antiretroviral pre-exposure prophylaxis (PrEP) for preventing HIV infection in their heterosexually active patients.
-The guidance complements the PrEP recommendations released in January 2011 for MSM, but also provides guidance for heterosexually-active women and men, as well as a number of new recommendations for women of reproductive age and for couples in which one partner is HIV-positive and the other HIV-negative.
+In August 2012, the CDC released interim guidance for clinicians considering the use of daily oral antiretroviral pre-exposure prophylaxis (PrEP) for preventing HIV infection in their heterosexually active patients.
+The guidance complements the PrEP recommendations released in January 2011 for MSM and also provides guidance for heterosexual women and men, as well as a number of new recommendations for women of reproductive age and for couples in which one partner is HIV-positive and the other HIV-negative.